Labuan: Climate

-Labuan has a tropical rainforest climate with no dry season.
+Labuan has a tropical rainforest climate with no dry season, with February and March being drier.
 Over the course of a year, the temperature typically varies from 25 to 32 C and is rarely below 24 °C or above 33 °C. The warm season lasts from 1 April to 13 June with an average daily high temperature above 31 °C. The hottest day of the year is 29 April, with an average high of 32 °C and low of 26 °C. The cold season lasts from 7 January to 17 February with an average daily high temperature below 30 °C. The coldest day of the year is 8 September, with an average low of 25 °C and high of 31 °C. The weather station for Labuan is located at Labuan Airport.

 Thunderstorms are the most severe precipitation observed in Labuan during 60% of those days with precipitation.
 They are most likely around October, when they occur very frequently.
 Meanwhile, the relative humidity for Labuan typically ranges from 63% (mildly humid) to 96% (very humid) over the course of the year, rarely dropping below 53% and reaching as high as 100% (extremely humid).